 continuePrimaryKey() method of the

-IDBCursor interface advances the cursor to the to the item whose key
+IDBCursor interface advances the cursor to the item whose key

 matches the key parameter as well as whose primary key matches the primary key

 A typical use case, is to resume the iteration where a previous cursor has been closed, without having to compare the keys one by one.

 Calling this method more than once before new cursor data has been loaded - for

 continuePrimaryKey() twice from the same onsuccess handler